AWegnerGitHub/awegnergithub.github.io-content/2019_10_22_gitlab_runners.md

 In the Static Analysis phase, I run various analysis tools over my code.
 The goal here is to ensure that my code, YAML documents, and documentation are easy to read and use.

-You'll notice the the xenon task has a warning in the image.
+You'll notice the xenon task has a warning in the image.
 I have the settings pretty strict in this pipeline, where I allow a very low [Cyclomatic Complexity][3].
 In this project, I have one function that is just barely failing my strict settings.
 I have allowed the pipeline to continue if this one particular task fails.

 I could either increase the allowed complexity in the code base to ignore the warning.
 Alternatively, I could not allow the pipeline to proceed until I fix this function.
 This was one of those instances where it hasn't been worth it to refactor the code, but I want to be reminded I *should* fix it, so I allow the pipeline to proceed and show me the error.